molepigeon/think-2406-lab/3_logging/monitor_and_manage_logs_through_the_logdna_web_ui/configure_an_email_alert.md

 Complete the following steps to configure an alert:

-1. From the Views section, select the view you created in the precious step.
+1. From the Views section, select the view you created in the previous step.

 2. Select **Attach an alert**.